TalanSoft/www-talansoft-com-wiki/VlkGuides/ar-in-10-mins.md

+---
+title: Create an AR scene in less than 10 minutes with Valkyrie
+meta-description: tutorial to create an augmented reality experience with Valkyrie
+---
-# Create an AR scene in less than 10 minutes!
+# Create an AR scene in less than 10 minutes with Valkyrie!

 Software Requirements:
 - [Valkyrie Engine](https://www.talansoft.com/vlk/downloads) to build the project and play it on your computer